Dokturek991/pmu/README.md

 - ... and many more mods waiting to be discovered!

 ## Installation
-To set up the Vanilla++ modpack locally:
+To set up the PMU modpack:

 1. **Download the modpack**:
    - Use a [CurseForge](https://www.curseforge.com/download/app) modpack launcher.